 If you don’t move enough make the decision to walk more and drive less.
 Get off your bus one stop earlier and walk.
 Join a walking group and enhance your social dimension also!

-Using the 9 dimensions allows you to focus on the entire YOU and slowly make the changes that you can embed into your every day life.
+Using the 9 dimensions allows you to focus on the entire YOU and slowly make the changes you can embed into your everyday life.